rejkpp/ramiro.me/content/podcast/prep.md

 10. end fb live + quick defrief (depending on what time we end)

 #### everything 1-10 will be at max.
 60 min.

+### questions for me to know before our call
+1. are there any questions off-limits, that you are not okay with me asking? (i dare to ask questions a 5-year-old would ask)
+2. do you have any questions for me before we do our interview?